natelaws/extract-text-plugin-bug/README.md

-# A test for extract-text-webpack-plugin which seems broken
+# A test for extract-text-webpack-plugin which seems to have a bug

-When multiple css files are required their order is not necessarily preserved in the extracted file. https://github .com/webpack/extract-text-webpack-plugin/issues/52
+When multiple css files are required their order is not necessarily preserved in the extracted file.
+[Related Issue](https://github
+.com/webpack/extract-text-webpack-plugin/issues/52)